 If you’re not too interested in whale watching, look into taking a cruise on the Pilgrim Belle paddlewheel boat.
 Captain John Boats offers private charters, Harbor Cruises, and Sunset Cruises; how lovely does a Sunset Cruise around Plymouth Harbor sound, with your favorite people and your favorite beverage from the Pilgrim Belle’s full-service bar?

-Plymouth is a great destination for any Massachusetts getaway; whether it’s a romantic escape to Mirbeau Inn and Spa or a cranberry bog tour that pulls you in, you’re sure to have a good time in America’s Hometown.
+Plymouth Massachusetts is a great destination for any getaway; there are so many great attractions in Plymouth MA, and you’re sure to have a good time in America’s Hometown.
 Come for the history and stay to make some of your own!

 You might also like: